The Grand Tour: Format

+Original Series

 Series 1–3 (2016–2019): Studio format

 Throughout the first three series of the programme, the format was focused on a similar arrangement to that of Top Gear, involving a mixture of pre-recording television films – a mixture of single or multi-part films – and live-audience studio segments, though for legal reasons it was designed with significant differences to avoid clashing with the BBC's motoring series.
 Films focused primarily on car review, motoring challenges, and road trip journeys, often in similar mould to those seen in Top Gear, such as a challenge in which the presenters have to purchase a class of a vehicle and see which is the best through a series of tests given through text messages from the show's producer.
 Alongside these episodes, the programme's format between 2016 and 2019 also included special episodes in similar format to Top Gear specials, focused on the presenters on journeys in a specific type of vehicle or class all over the planet.